MichalSoltysikSOC/ActiveEndpointInspectorSuite/README.md

 (4) Abuse of rate limits, account sharing, or automated bulk lookups may violate VirusTotal Terms of Service.

-(5) Reputation lookups are optional; the tool remains fully functional without an API key.
+(5) Reputation lookups are optional; the tool remains fully functional without an API key, and only the final reputation column on the right is left empty when no API data is available.

 <br>